ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

 </html>
 ```

-Please note we haven't ever started connecting users but we already have a rather complex code!
-Let's look at two details:
+Please note the following:

-1. If user is seeing our page through wallet application, it sets property `embedded` to `true`.
-So we should highlight this login option as it's the easiest to user and probably it is what he wants.
+1. If the web page is displayed through a wallet application, it sets the property `embedded` option to `true`.
+This means it is important to highlight this login option because it's most commonly used.
-2. If some wallet is JS-only (it has no `bridgeUrl`) and it hasn't set property `injected` (or `embedded`, for safety), then it is clearly inaccessible so we should disable that button.
+2. If a specific wallet is built using only JavaScript (it has no `bridgeUrl`) and it hasn't set property `injected` (or `embedded`, for safety), then it is clearly inaccessible and the button should be disabled.

-## Connection without app manifest
+## Connection without the app manifest

-Script shall be changed as following:
+In the instance the connection is made without the app manifest, the script should be changed as follows:

 ```js
       const $ = document.querySelector.bind(document);